-Promoting an effective learning environment requires a comprehensive program supported by everyone.
-We believe that a well-disciplined school not only guarantees a safe and comfortable environment for all and has a friendly cooperative atmosphere, but also offers the same set of rules for everyone and provides equal application of all rules.
-The relationship of respect that should be kept in our community is fundamental to fulfill our mission.
+We believe that a well-disciplined school not only ensures a safe and comfortable learning environment but is also equitable by offering the same rules for everyone.
+We provide an equal application of all rules and policies that help us define accepted behaviors from all involved in the school's development, including parents, and establish a friendly cooperative atmosphere.
+The relationship of respect that should be kept in our community is fundamental to fulfilling our mission.